by Robin Catalano

 The other rooms of the house are decidedly lighter in character, and more in keeping with Edith’s design principle of bringing the outdoors in.
 The pale-hued, light-filled drawing room and dining room, where she entertained a variety of Gilded Age luminaries of literature, art, and the intelligentsia, are two such spaces, as is the main guest bedroom, where frequent visitor James was treated to the best views in the house.

 Edith’s bedroom is the room of most significance to her work.
 Secluded on the east end the house, it’s where she did the vast majority of her writing.
 It was also the site of Teddy and Edith’s most heated arguments, and some visitors say they can still feel this energy.
 I’m not much of a mystic, so I didn’t pick up on any unusual vibes—but perhaps that had more to do with the repairs happening on the terrace below.
 Still, even with contractors belting out snippets of Journey’s “Faithfully” between dueling vacuum choruses, I could see why this room was her preferred place to work.

-Use left and right arrows to enjoy the slideshow below.
+Click and drag the images left and right to enjoy the slideshow below.